pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * How many hours of TV do you watch in an average day?
 When do you turn the television on and when do you turn it off?
 * If someone wanted to give you a $50 gift certificate to use on yourself, which store/theatre/spa would you tel him or her you wanted.

-# Holidays & Seasons
-* What is your opinion of International Women's Day!
-* What Organizations Do You Think People Should Give to This Holiday Season?
-* What is your favorite holiday?
-Why is it so special to you?
-* Do you think we should spend certain holidays with certain families or would you like to spend holidays alone (and with any kids we might have) for a change?
-* If you have children from another relationship, how do you negotiate with whom they spend the holidays?
-* What are your thoughts about couples renewing their vows?
-* Has anyone ever thrown an extra special birthday party for you?
-* What made it so memorable?
-* How much do you feel we should spend on Christmas?
-Who should we buy gifts for: friends, al relatives, co-workers, mailman, etc?
-Or do we want to try to celebrate it spiritual y without al the commercialism?
-If so, how do we celebrate it?
-* Do your religious beliefs prohibit the celebration of certain holidays?
-* Who should be responsible for sending holiday cards and thank you notes from the family?
-* How do you think a married couple should celebrate their wedding anniversary?
-Does it always have to be the same way?
-* Who should plan wedding anniversaries?
-Would you like to rotate?
-* Should we have a yearly budget?
-* How do you manage your budget?
-* How are you planning for your retirement?
-* How important is it that you spend the holidays with your spouse and young children?
-* How much do you spend on wedding gifts?
-Birthday presents?
-Christmas gifts?
-* Do you think partners should spend the same amount on each other for Christmas?
-What amount?
-What if one partner earns far more than the other and you keep separate accounts?
-* Which family members should we buy birthday or special holidays gifts for (parents, siblings, aunts/uncles, grandparents, cousins, etc.)?
-* How do you usually spend the "big" holidays?
-Do you do so mainly out of tradition or because you real y enjoy celebrating it that way?
-* Do you decorate elaborately for holidays?
-Would you like to put up more decorations if you had the time/money?
-* Do you like to throw holiday parties or dinners?
-What do you usual y do?
-* If you didn't receive any gifts for Christmas (or the major holiday you celebrate) how would you feel?
-* Do you usually have to work on any of the major holidays?
-* How did you celebrate birthdays as a child?
-How do you like to celebrate yours now?
-* Do you get emotional (irritated, sad, joyous, etc.) before or after any holidays?
-Which ones and why?
-What holiday food do you like?
-Describe your ideal holiday.
-What is your favorite childhood holiday memory?
-What do you know about foreign holidays?
-What is your favorite holiday vacation destination?
-What does the word holiday mean to you?
-If you wanted to ruin a holiday event, what specifically would you do?
-How are you planning to spend New Years?
-What holiday brings your family together?
-Are there holidays that you don't like?
-What is your favorite holiday?
-How do you decorate your home for the holidays?
-Describe your favorite holiday.

----

-Ana: How was your holiday?

-Bob: I had a quiet holiday with my family.

----
-Ana: How were your holidays?

-Bill: I spent time with my girlfriend and some friends.

----
-* How did you celebrate X holiday?
-* How will you celebrate X holiday?
-* What Do You Look Forward to Most – and Least – During the Holiday Season?
-* What Are Your Tips for Enjoying the Holiday Season?
-* How Will You Spend the Holiday Break?

 # Birthday
 * How Do You Celebrate Your Birthday?